gjpelletier/delta_method/README.md

 - **parametric_bootstrap**
 - **kdeplot**

-The first step before using the delta_method or parametric_bootstrap functions is to find the optimum parameter values and the parameter covariance matrix.
+The first step before using the **delta_method** or **parametric_bootstrap** functions is to find the optimum parameter values and the parameter covariance matrix.
 This step can be done using MATLAB's nlinfit, or Python's scipy opt.curve_fit or lmfit.

 The second step is to estimate the confidence intervals and prediction intervals using our new delta_method or parametric_bootstrap functions.
 We also show how to use the parametric_bootstrap function as an alternative to linear approximations to estimate confidence intervals of the nonlinear regression model parameters.

+The **kdeplot** function produces a bivariate KDE plot to visualize the joint probability density function of two continuous variables.
+While a scatterplot shows the individual locations of data points, a bivariate KDE plot focuses on the density of these points, providing a continuous representation of the data's distribution rather than just discrete points.

 ## Installation for Python and Jupyter Notebook